 Charter schools are public schools authorized in under the “Charter Schools Act of 1992” which states:

-The purpose outlined by the legislature for such schools is to
+The purpose outlined by the legislature for charter schools is to

-[P]rovide opportunities for teachers, parents, pupils, and community members to establish and maintain schools that operate independently from the existing school district structure as a method to accomplish all of the following:
+[P]rovide opportunities for teachers, parents, pupils, and community members to establish and maintain schools that operate independently from the existing school district structure… to accomplish all of the following:

 (a) Improve pupil learning.

 (b) Increase learning opportunities for all pupils, with special emphasis on expanded learning experiences for pupils who are identified as academically low achieving.

 (c) Encourage the use of different and innovative teaching methods.